lquatrin/i3d21/assignment_5.md

 model_meshes_l_10 = Meshes(verts=model_verts_l, faces=model_faces_l, textures=model_textures_l)
 ```

-Then, using the method **plot_batch_individually**, it is possible to visualize the current batch of meshes:
+In this case, i use the method **plot_batch_individually** with 5 columns per line to visualize the current batch of meshes:

 <img src="imgs/a5/e_2.png" width="100%">

 ### Creating new meshes using parametric models

-In the last part of this assignment, i experiment the generation of new meshes using parametric functions, creating new meshes by applying a surface of revolution.

-For each mesh, a curve is rotated around the Y-axis, with each vertex being defined at:
+In the last part of this assignment, i experimented the generation of new meshes using parametric functions, by applying a surface of revolution.
+For each mesh, a curve is rotated around the Y-axis, with each vertex being defined by:

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;v_{pos}=[r(v)%20sin(u%202%20\pi),%20v,%20r(v)%20cos(u%202%20\pi)]" />